mdx-workshop/mdx-submissions21/paper.md

 # Abstract

-In the last decade, using deep learning to solve music source separation problem has gained a lot of interests progressively.
-Different types of model have been proposed, and most of them can be categorized into two categories: one that use time-frequency representation like Short-Time Fourier Transform (STFT) as input to the model, or the other one that directly operate on time domain signals.
+In the last decade, using deep learning to solve music source separation problems has gained a lot of interests progressively.
+Different types of models have been proposed, and most of them can be categorized into two categories: one that uses time-frequency representation like Short-Time Fourier Transform (STFT) as input to the model, or the other one that directly operate on time domain signals.

 The choice of representations could affect the separation result.
 It has been shown that time-domain models tend to have better performances on percussions and bass instruments, while frequency-domain models are more capable on harmonic instruments like vocals [@defossez2019music].
-We tried to combine the advantages of these models with a relatively naive blending method.
-The resulting model, Danna-Sep^[https://github.com/yoyololicon/danna-sep], surpassed published state-of-the-art by a large margin in respect to Signal-to-Distortion Ratio (SDR) [@vincent2006performance].
+We tried to mitigate this problem by blending different models together with a relatively naive approach.
+The resulting model, Danna-Sep^[<https://github.com/yoyololicon/danna-sep>], surpassed published state-of-the-art by a large margin in respect to Signal-to-Distortion Ratio (SDR) [@vincent2006performance].

 # Method